Learn the Signs of Suicide and How to ACT

 - Tell/Treatment.
 You can help them get treatment by offering to accompany them, or suggesting a step they can take.
 But you also may not be the best person to get your friend or family member the help they need.
 If not, you may need to tell someone in the person’s life what is going on.

-Suicide is most often caused by untreated mental health disorders that could be managed if the individual gets help.
+Suicide is most often caused by untreated behavioral health disorders that could be managed if the individual gets help.
 Whether you’re close with the person in distress or not – reach out and offer help.
 You don’t know how much they might need you to do so.
 For more information about recognizing when someone is at risk of suicide and ways you can help, visit StopASuicide.org.

 If you or someone you know is having suicidal thoughts, you can call the National Suicide Prevention Lifeline at 1-800-273-8255.